 In 2020, we introduced a revised compensation program design for Essential's executives based on an extensive study of industry best practices.
-This modified compensation program was of the gas business in 2020, we updated our plan to include specific metrics for gas damage prevention in our safety goals and reducing gas leaks as part of our environmental compliance goals.
+This modified compensation program was validated by a high say-on-pay approval vote in our last three years of shareholder voting.
+We continue to adhere to those executive compensation design principles while adjusting the program as needed to address current trends and challenges.
+For example, with the acquisition of the gas business in 2020, we updated our plan to include specific metrics for gas damage prevention in our safety goals and reducing gas leaks as part of our environmental compliance goals.
 The peer group adopted by the Compensation Committee in 2020 was slightly expanded to sixteen companies in 2023 following a thorough review of total revenues, net revenues, and market capitalization of peer companies.
 In February 2020, we announced that we will, over several years, install mitigation technology at water treatment facilities where source water exceeds 13 parts per trillion (ppt) for any Poly-fluoro alkyl substances (PFAS).
-This is well below the EPA's non-enforceable health advisory level of 70 ppt.
+This is well below the EPA's nonenforceable health advisory level of 70 ppt.
 These initiatives are reflected in our incentive plan goals.

-Advisory Vote
+Year Say-on-pay Advisory Vote

-96.4%
+2021 96.4%

-97.1%
+2022 97.1%

-96.0%
+2023 96.0%